Boris-Barboris/dpeq/README.md

     row block corresponds to one Execute message (repsesented by Portal.execute in dpeq).

-    Every postSimpleQuery or PSQLConnection.sync should probably be accompanied by pollMessages call or it's derivative.
+    Every putSimpleQuery or PSQLConnection.sync should probably be accompanied by pollMessages call or it's derivative.
 Be careful with ReadyForQuery messages.
     There is an invariant wich will assert if unexpected ReadyForQuery arrives, I hope it will help with debugging.